Skip to content

 Differences between consecutive z control points.

-support tuple
+support tuple of float

 x-coordinates of the control points.